MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/database-modernization.md

 We have two categories of database solutions.
 These two categories allow you to modernize any type of database in the cloud.

-- Azure SQL is a category of database solutions for SQL Server and other closed-source SQL databases.
+- "*Azure SQL*" is a category of database solutions for SQL Server and other closed-source SQL databases.
-- Open-source and NoSQL category of database solutions is for open-source SQL databases and NoSQL databases.
+- "*Open-source and NoSQL*" is a category of database solutions for open-source SQL databases and NoSQL databases.

 <div style="text-align: center;">